 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of shrinking labor force within the industry.
-There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
+This shortage is because of several things, such as more retirements and competition from other industries.
 Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?